-Statistical Approach to Radiative Transfer in the Heterogeneous Media of Thin-Wall Morphology—II: Applications
+Statistical Approach to Radiative Transfer in the Heterogeneous Media of Thin-Wall Morphology—I: Theory

 Contributed by the Heat Transfer Division of ASME for publication in the JOURNAL OF HEAT TRANSFER.
-Manuscript received May 25, 2018; final manuscript received July 11, 2018; published online October 8, 2018.
+Manuscript received November 3, 2017; final manuscript received May 25, 2018; published online July 23, 2018.
 Assoc.
 Editor: Xiulin Ruan.

 - Views Icon Views

 Gusarov, A. V. (July 23, 2018).
 "Statistical Approach to Radiative Transfer in the Heterogeneous Media of Thin-Wall Morphology—I: Theory."
 ASME.
 J. Heat Transfer.
 November 2018; 140(11): 112701. https://doi.org/10.1115/1.4040482